Electrostatics/apbs/docs/using/tests.rst

 ==============================

 This directory serves as the root directory for the APBS test suite.
-This directory contains python source files used for testing an an input file containing the input files for apbs and the expected results for each test case.
+This directory contains python source files used for testing an input file containing the input files used by the apbs executable and the expected results for each test case.

 The default input file is called `test_cases.cfg`, and the main testing program is called `apbs_tester.py`.